HiP-App/HiP-Auth/README.md

 HiP-Auth
 ======
-HiP-Auth is an Authentication and Authorization service built and maintained by [HiPCMS](https://github.com/HiP-App/HiP-CmsWebApi) which is a content management system developed by the project group [History in
+HiP-Auth is an authentication and authorization service built and maintained by [HiPCMS](https://github.com/HiP-App/HiP-CmsWebApi) which is a content management system developed by the project group [History in
 Paderborn](http://is.uni-paderborn.de/fachgebiete/fg-engels/lehre/ss15/hip-app/pg-hip-app.html).

 HiP-Auth is currently acting as a microservice for HiPCMS.
 Nevertheless it can be consumed by any application which requires token based authentication.